zestyraiden/Reinforcement-Learning-VRP/README.md

 # Reinforcement-Learning-for-VRP
-Exploring Reinforcement Learning Solutions to the Vehicle Routing Problem for a school project.
+Research Project exploring reinforcement learning solutions to the Vehicle Routing Problem for a school project.
 PPO, A2C, DQN, SAC